Flavor Violating Higgs signals in the Texturized Two-Higgs Doublet Model (2HDM-Tx)

-Several possible realizations of the general 2HDM have been considered in the literature, which have been known as Type I, II and III, for a review see \cite{Branco:2011iw}.
-There are also other models called X, Y, Z, but in some sense they can be considered variations of the above models.
-Model I has a discrete symmetry $Z_2$ , which permits a possible dark matter candidate coming from the $Z_2-$odd scalar doublet \cite{Ginzburg:2010wa}.
-Within Type- I models, a single Higgs doublet gives mass to the up, down quarks and leptons.
-The type II model \cite{Ginzburg:2004vp} assigns one doublet to each fermion type, which suffices to avoid Flavor Changing Neutral Currents (FCNC) mediated by the Higgs bosons\cite{Glashow:1976nt}; this type II model also arises in the minimal SUSY extension of the SM \cite{Gunion:1988yc}.
+Several possible realizations of the general THDM have been considered in the literature, which have come to be known as Type I, II and III.
+There are also other models called X, Y, Z, but in some sense they can be considered variations of the above models (for a review see \cite{Branco:2011iw}).
+Model I can have an exact discrete symmetry $Z_2$, which permits a possible dark matter candidate coming from the $Z_2-$odd scalar doublet \cite{Ginzburg:2010wa}.
+Within type I models, a single Higgs doublet gives mass to the up, down quarks and leptons.
+The type II model \cite{Ginzburg:2004vp} assigns one doublet to each fermion type, then according to the Glashow-Weinberg Theorem \cite{Glashow:1976nt}, this suffices to avoid Flavor Changing Neutral Currents (FCNC) mediated by the Higgs bosons; this type II model also arises in the minimal SUSY extension of the SM \cite{Gunion:1988yc}.